enesorhann/bandox/README.md

 ### Panels Overview

-- **Admin Panel:**
+-**Admin Panel:**
-  This panel provides an overview of all companies registered in the system.
-Admins can view, add, or edit company details and manage high-level settings.
+This panel offers a comprehensive overview of all registered companies within the system.
+Administrators can view, add, or modify company details and manage high-level organizational settings with ease.

-- **Manager Panel:**
+-**Manager Panel:**
-  Focused on company-specific operations, this panel allows managers to oversee projects, assign tasks, and monitor workflow progress within their company.
+Designed for company-specific management, this panel enables managers to oversee projects, assign and prioritize tasks, monitor workflow progress, and facilitate team collaboration efficiently.

-- **User Panel:**
+-**User Panel:**
-  The employee interface where individual users can manage their assigned tasks, update statuses, and collaborate through subtasks and real-time updates.
+The employee-facing interface where users can manage their individual tasks, update statuses, and collaborate seamlessly through subtasks and real-time notifications.
+It also supports secure internal messaging, allowing team members to communicate directly within the platform — ensuring all conversations remain private and securely stored within the company’s infrastructure.

 ---